Wenlab/ZephIR-preprocessing/README.md

 ### Step 2: Decide on Image Binning

 Consider whether you want to bin your raw images.
 Binning can reduce the resolution of your images but may significantly speed up the processing time in ZephIR.
+Also note that ZephIR only supports `uint8` right now.

 - If you choose to bin your images, ensure that the binning process is incorporated into your preprocessing steps.